eiffel-community/eiffel-intelligence/wiki/markdown/query.md

 Examples of criterias:

     // This returns all objects where the object.testCaseExecutions.outcome.id is"TC5"
-    // or object.testCaseExecutions.outcome.id is "TC6" and "object.gav.groupId"
+    // or object.testCaseExecutions.outcome.id is "TC6" and "object.identity"
-    // is "com.mycompany.myproduct".
+    // is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".

     {
       "criteria": {